zethriller/MRB-Updates/README.md

 ### Power Updates & Fixes
 * Scrapper > Titan Weapons > Defensive Sweep: Correct defense bonus to in-game value of 11.25%
-* Pool > Experimentation > Adrenal Booster: This power now accepts ToHit buff enhancements and IO sets.
-* Blasters' Epic Mace Mastery: set up requirements according to what it is ingame: Web Cocoon requires _two_ powers, Summon Spiderlings only requires _one_ .
-Powers description edited accordingly.
-Note: the ones in Mids' don't match ingame because they are seriously confusing (bug report sent).

 ### Incarnates
 * One or more Lore pet sets appear to be missing (Demons primarily)